-B. Relative change in tax burdens
+4.2 Relative change in tax burdens

-The effectiveness and the desirability of tax incentives has the potential to change substantially if the BEPS project succeeds in better matching reported taxable income with level of economic activity.
-This section examines two areas where tax changes resulting from the BEPS project can alter the relative attractiveness of tax incentives: first, the relative tax burdens between activities in a developing country not eligible for tax incentives and activities that benefit from tax incentives; and second, the relative tax burdens between activities conducted in developed and developing countries.
+The effectiveness and desirability of tax incentives have the potential to change substantially if the OECD project on BEPS succeeds in better matching reported taxable income with level of economic activity.
+This section examines two areas where tax changes resulting from the OECD project on BEPS could alter the relative attractiveness of tax incentives: first, the relative tax burdens between activities in a developing country that are not eligible and those that are eligible for tax incentives; and second, the relative tax burdens between activities conducted in developed and developing countries.

-Relative tax burdens of activities that qualify or do not qualify for tax incentives.
+4.2.1 Relative tax burdens of activities that qualify or do not qualify for tax incentives

 A key factor in considering the effectiveness and desirability of tax incentives is how much the tax liability is reduced because of tax incentives compared to the tax liability incurred by the foreign investor in the developing country under the regular tax regime.
-While the primary focus on the OECD's BEPS is on how multi-national entities reduce their tax liability in developed countries, it is important to appreciate the these corporations have used similar techniques in developing countries to shift taxable profits outside of the developing countries while still conducting substantial sales and manufacturing activities within the country.
+While the primary focus of the OECD project on BEPS is on how multinational entities reduce their tax liability in developed countries, it is important to appreciate that these corporations have used similar techniques in developing countries to shift taxable profits outside of the developing countries while still conducting substantial sales and manufacturing activities within the country.

-As discussed below, the BEPS project has the potential to provide developing countries additional tools that would aid in improving the ability of these countries to tax foreign investors.
-For example, the BEPS project may set forth proposed measures to strengthen CFC rules or limit base erosion via interest deductions that would provide guidance to countries on how best to reform their tax rules to more effectively tax the income of foreign investors.
+As discussed below, the OECD project on BEPS has the potential to provide developing countries additional tools that would aid in improving the ability of these countries to tax foreign investors.
+For example, it may set forth proposed measures to strengthen CFC rules or limit base erosion via interest deductions that would provide guidance to countries on how best to reform their tax rules to more effectively tax the income of foreign investors.
 Similarly, proposals that improve the quality of information available to tax authorities in developing countries have substantial potential to improve tax compliance.
-Here, improved rules regarding transfer pricing documentation and OECD other efforts with respect to country-by-country reporting will likely aid increasing both the level of tax compliance and the effective tax burden of doing business in a developing country.
+Here, improved rules regarding transfer pricing documentation and other OECD efforts with respect to country-by-country reporting will likely aid increasing both the level of tax compliance and the effective tax burden of doing business in a developing country.
 The insight here is that increasing the relative tax burden of those activities not qualifying for tax benefits will increase the relative attractiveness of conducting activities that qualify for tax incentives.
-Phrased differently, foreign investors have two options for decreasing tax liability related to activities in a country - they can use base erosion and profit shifting techniques to avoid paying taxes or they can seek tax incentives.
+Phrased differently, foreign investors have two options for decreasing tax liability related to activities in a country - they can use base erosion and profit shifting techniques to avoid paying taxes, or they can seek tax incentives.
 By reducing the availability of techniques to shift profits outside the country, the relative attractiveness of tax incentives will increase.

-Relative tax burdens in doing business in developing and developed countries.
-If the BEPS project succeeds in better matching economic activity with reported taxable income then the cost of doing business in developed countries will increase.
-This increase in tax burdens in doing business in developed countries will likely make tax regimes of developing countries relatively more attractive.
-The key determination is whether tax reform changes resulting from the BEPS project increase the tax burdens of doing business in developed countries greater than the resulting increase in developing countries.
+4.2.2 Relative tax burdens in doing business in developing and developed countries

+If the OECD project on BEPS succeeds in better matching economic activity with reported taxable income, then the cost of doing business in developed countries will increase.46 This increase in tax burdens in doing business in developed countries will likely make the tax regimes of developing countries relatively more attractive.
+The key determination is whether tax reform changes resulting from the BEPS Project increase the tax burdens of doing business in developed countries more than they increase the tax burdens of doing business in developing countries.